bhodge166/Homework2-Portfolio/README.md

 # Homework2-P

 This code is represents my initial portfolio page.
 It includes a small section about me, a project section which includes filler content for the time being, and my contact information.
 There is nav bar to scroll to the different sections.

-The site has been designed using mostly flex display.
-Media screen has been used to adjust some elements for better viewing at different screen sizes.
+The styling is done mostly through bootstrap.

 Screenshot of finished work can be seen below: